vijayraavi/elasticsearch/README.md

 [![patterns & practices](http://pnp.azurewebsites.net/images/pnp-logo.png)](http://aka.ms/mspnp)

-This repository is a working area area for our guidance content.
+This repository is a working  area for our guidance content.
 An index of published content is available at: http://aka.ms/mspnp